flatcar-archive/flatcar-docs/os/booting-with-pxe.md

-# Booting CoreOS Container Linux via PXE
+# Booting Flatcar Linux via PXE

 These instructions will walk you through booting Container Linux via PXE on real or virtual hardware.
 By default, this will run Container Linux completely out of RAM.
 Container Linux can also be [installed to disk](installing-to-disk.md).